 Do not read from the slides

 Simply typing the argument onto slides does not create an effective presentation.
-Well-placed summary slides including simplified bullet points are great if used sparingly, but putting text on a slide does not turn spoken word into a visual image.
+Well-placed summary slides, including simplified bullet points, are great if used sparingly, but putting text on a slide does not turn spoken word into a visual image.
 Great visuals are as effective as a shot of espresso.
 On the other hand, too many text-heavy slides can put anyone to sleep.

 Do not tailor the message to fit the slides

 Write the outline first.
 An effective presentation requires a compelling story.
 Outline your ideas before you begin to develop your slides.
 Once the spoken message is clear, then, and only then, should the process of adding visuals to key points in the outline begin.
-This way you will stay focused and on-track with your message.
+In this way you will stay focused and on-track with your message.

-Generally, there are two ways persuasive information can be processed: centrally and peripherally.
+Generally, there are two ways in which persuasive information can be processed: centrally and peripherally.
 Arbitrators typically process information centrally.
 They are analytical thinkers.
-Rather than using visuals to impress the audience, the persuasive appeal of visuals to an analytical thinker is using them to reduce complexity of the subject matter.
+Rather than using visuals to impress the audience, the persuasive appeal of visuals to an analytical thinker is using them to reduce the complexity of the subject matter.

 Know your audience

 Build the most compelling story to reach all arbitrators.
 Know the baseline attitudes and experiences.

 Understand that the credibility and persuasiveness of the presentation is not only about what is presented, but how it is presented.
 Are you organised?
 Prepared?
 Concise?
 When your presentation exudes these qualities, it gives merit to your argument.
 It projects confidence and adds to your professional image.

 There is no universally accepted correct style of presenting.
 Be true to your own voice.
 Be one with the message and use visuals to support and enhance that message.